provenance-io/provenance-docs/docs/pb/modules/ibc-and-zones.md

 ### Secure and proven communication channels

-Connections between Provenance and another blockchain are created with cryptographic proofs that ensure a formal and secure connection as well as a completely audit history of all communications.
+Connections between Provenance and another blockchain are created with cryptographic proofs that ensure a formal and secure connection as well as an auditable history of all communications.

 ### Proofs of chain integrity, health, and liveness

-Beyond just the secure communications between chains an IBC connection provides proofs that both chains are healthy and current.
+Beyond secure communication between chains, an IBC connection provides proof that both chains are healthy and current.
 This is extremely important for private blockchains that are not otherwise reachable for public testing/inspection.
-Through the use of an IBC connection the private network can prove that it is functioning correctly and is actively processing transactions while preserving completely privacy of data and transactions.
+Through the use of an IBC connection the private network can prove that it is functioning correctly and is actively processing transactions while completely preserving privacy of data and transactions.

 ### Proofs of data authenticity for transactions

-All transactions and communications between networks are recorded using the standard blockchain concepts of transactions signed by public/private keys.
-For Provenance based blockchains the same accounts addresses are used on all zones making it straightforward to attribute transactions to an identity.
+All transactions and communications between networks are recorded using the standard blockchain concepts of transactions signed by private keys and verified by public keys.
+For Provenance based blockchains the same account addresses are used on all zones making it straightforward to attribute transactions to an identity.

 ### Separation of trust contexts

-Different business cases have different sets of partners and in some cases there are reason to limit information access to a smaller group of affiliates than those that participate in the public Provenance mainnet.
-In these cases the use of an alternate zone with different set of validators and stakeholders may make sense.
+Different business cases have different sets of partners and in some cases there are reasons to limit information access to a smaller group of affiliates than those that participate in the public Provenance mainnet.
+In these cases the use of an alternate zone with different validators and stakeholders may make sense.

 ## How it Works